transcom/mymove/load_testing/README.md

 ## Handling Rate Limiting

 Each environment is set to limit the number of requests from a single IP in a 5 minute period.
 That limit is usually 2000.
-For load testing it's likely you'll want a much higher limit, perhaps even 10x as high.
+For load testing it's likely you'll want a much higher limit, perhaps even 10 times as high.
 Work with infrastructure to modify the limit.
 Here is the diff to apply:

 ```diff